pziecin/DDAP/README.md

 # DDAP
-dimensioning and demand allocation problem
+dimensioning and demand allocation problem for network